MicrosoftDocs/cpp-docs/docs/ide/vcpp-directories-property-page.md

 ms.author: "mblome"
 manager: "ghogen"
 ---
-# VC++ Directories Property Page
+# VC++ Directories Property Page (Windows)

 Use this property page to tell Visual Studio which directories to use when building the currently-selected project.
 To set directories for multiple projects in a solution, use a custom property sheet as described in [Creating reusable property configurations](working-with-project-properties.md#bkmkPropertySheets).

+For the Linux version of this page, see [VC++ Directories (Linux C++)](../linux/prop-pages/directories-linux.md).

 To access the **VC++ Directories** property page: